brianbraatz/brianbraatz.github.io/content/post/Articles/Angular/Stuck on Angular1-Upgrade.md

 ---
 title: Stuck On AngularJS-1??
 description: Can You Upgrade?
-Shuold you?
+Should you?
 slug: angular-1-stuck
 date: 2022-11-11
 image: post/Articles/IMAGES/angular2.png